toblux/start-clamd-github-action/README.md

 # Start ClamAV Daemon GitHub Action

 This GitHub action starts a lightweight ClamAV daemon.
 For now, `clamd` only loads the `bytecode.cvd` database.
+It works on Linux, macOS, and Windows runners.

 On Linux and macOS, `clamd` listens on TCP port 3310 and the Unix socket at `/tmp/clamd.socket`.
 On Windows, `clamd` listens on TCP port 3310.

+## Inputs

 No inputs are required for this action to run.
-Please refer to [action.yml](action.yml) to see which inputs can be customized.
+Please refer to [action.yml](action.yml) to see which inputs can be customized and their default values.

 ## Usage